nanomarkup/nanomarkup.github.com/README.md

 The Key/Value Pair feature is a fundamental aspect of the language, defining a unique identifier (key) associated with a corresponding value.
 Each key is followed by a space, and the data following the key is considered its value.
 This structure ensures a clear and unambiguous representation of information, where keys uniquely identify specific attributes or properties, and values hold the associated data.
 The Key/Value Pair is an integral part of the entity structure.

-Additionally, Nano Markup supports referencing other entities or arrays, enhancing reusability and maintaining a clean structure.

 The array is the **default structure** if another structure is not explicitly specified.

 **Key**